How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

-Ferrocerium comes in the form of a rod accompanied by a hand scraper.
-Used for decades by the military, hunters, and bivouac enthusiasts, it is a reliable ignition tool.
+The ferrocerium comes in the form of a rod accompanied by a hand scraper.
+Used for decades by the military, hunters and camping enthusiasts, it is a reliable ignition tool.

-Now widely adopted in the Bushcraft community, it is appreciated for its ease of transport, its simplicity of use and its reliability whatever the weather conditions: rain, snow or tropical humidity.
+Now widely adopted in the Bushcraft community, it is appreciated for its ease of transport, simplicity of use and reliability regardless of weather conditions: rain, snow or tropical humidity.

 Origin and invention

-Ferrocerium , also called Firesteel , was developed in the early 20th century by an Austrian chemist, with the aim of creating a friction-based firelighter more effective than flint.
+Ferrocerium , also known as Firesteel , was developed in the early 20th century by an Austrian chemist , with the aim of creating a more efficient friction fire starter than flint.

-It is an artificial alloy composed mainly of cerium and iron, to which other elements such as lanthanum or praseodymium are added depending on the manufacturer.
+It is an artificial alloy composed mainly of cerium and iron, to which other elements such as lanthanum or praseodymium are added depending on the manufacturers.

 Military and tactical use

-Ferrocerium was rapidly adopted by the armed forces in the 1930s–40s.
+Ferrocerium was quickly adopted by the armed forces as early as the 1930s–40s.

-It was found in the survival kits of German and American aviators during the Second World War, and later in the kits of commandos operating in difficult terrain.
+It can be found in the survival kits of German and American airmen during World War II, and later in the kits of commandos operating in difficult terrain.

 Even today, it is:

-In bushcraft practice, ferrocerium has become a standard for fire lighting.
+In bushcraft practice, ferrocerium has become a standard for fire-starting.
 It is:

 Instructions for use: how to use it effectively